Family Justice System of England and Wales: History

 The Legal Aid, Sentencing and Punishment of Offenders Act 2012, LASPO, reduced funding for family courts.
 An earlier report in 2010 had argued that legal aid funding lead to drawn out cases.
-By April 2017 the number of cases where both parties did not have legal representation had increased to 36% from 19% in 2013.
+By April 2017 the number of cases where both parties did not have legal representation had increased to 36% from 17% in 2013.

 Transparency

 Courts in England and Wales have a principle of open justice where hearings are held in public but family courts are held in private because it has been felt that this protects children.
 Concerns have been expressed in some sections of the media about a lack of accountability in the family courts.
 Some members of the Judiciary called for more people to have access to family courts.
 Certain judgments from the family are made public with some being available on BAILII.

 Litigants in person

 Legal aid is generally not available for decisions involving child arrangements, which leads to parents representing themselves in court.
 Ligitants representing themselves cause delays in cases when compared to those who are represented by a lawyer.
 There are examples of the judiciary having to research law itself because the litigant does not present complex legal arguments well.
 There are cases where the behaviour of a litigator representing themselves in an emotional charged setting have led judges to make negative conclusions about themselves relevant to the case.

 Legal aid is available for those who make accusations of domestic abuse or child abuse but not for those accused of said abuse.
-Parents for whom there is no evidence of abuse are able to apply to the court for a non-molestation order and use this as evidence for legal aid and are abe to apply for means-tested legal aid to apply for this non-molestation order.
+Parents for whom there is no evidence of abuse are able to apply to the court for a non-molestation order and use this as evidence for obtaining legal aid and are able to apply for means-tested legal aid to apply for this non-molestation order.
 Protective injunctions such as a non-molestation are the most common evidence given for domestic abuse.
-Individuals are able to apply for non-molestation orders without informing the party to whom the order applies but those responding to the order do not have access to legal aid.
+Individuals are able to apply for non-molestation orders without informing the party to whom the order applies and those responding to the order do not have access to legal aid.